 Urinary tract infections commonly cause dogs to have urinary accidents.
 Your vet may need a urine sample to run a urinalysis.
 If your dog does have a UTI, antibiotics will be needed to clear it up.
 Other issues with the urinary tract can make it difficult for dogs to control bladder activity.

 Other possible urinary problems seen in dogs include cystitis (inflammation of the bladder), crystals in the urine, bladder stones, structural abnormalities, kidney disease, and even tumors.
 Most urinary issues can be treated with medications, supplements, or diet changes.
 In more extreme cases, issues like bladder stones may require surgery.

 Dogs with urinary incontinence will leak urine involuntarily.
 This may occur only while the dog is asleep, but some dogs with incontinence will dribble urine while they are awake as well.
 Incontinence is relatively common in senior dogs, but certain conditions can cause incontinence in young dogs, as well.
-Hormone-responsive urinary incontinence is not uncommon in young female dogs and may even affect young males.
+Hormone-responsive urinary incontinence is not uncommon in female dogs and may even affect males though more rare.
 Fortunately, medications are available to help.